brucemack/brucemack.github.io/ampersand/index.md

 Precision starts to matter in the transitions between voting receivers.
 If the switch between one active receiver and another results in a sudden/discontinuous jump in the audio samples an annoying pop will be audible.
-The VOTER design uses the GPS time stamps to align audio streams closely to minimize these kinds of "jumps."
+Even worse, if the audio stream moves ahead/behind enough to hide/duplicate a syllable then the intelligibility of the QSO starts to degrade.
+The VOTER design uses the GPS time stamps to align audio streams closely to minimize these unnatural "jumps."

 This research focuses on the handling of receiver switches in a different way.